 For beachfront dining at sunset, Sandbar Restaurant can’t be beat.
 Order a mojito and check out the daily specials while watching the sun dip below the horizon.
 There are tables right on the sand, so go ahead and slip off your shoes.

 For an afternoon drink, pull up a seat at your own tiki hut table on the beach at The Kokonut Hut.
-Come for the beachfront ambiance and stay for the great cocktails like an Island Mule or a Malibu punch bucket.
 Just across the street, you’ll find my favorite lunch spot on the island: Wicked Cantina.
 This Tex-Mex joint owned by a husband and wife team serves up killer tacos (I love the shrimp tacos and carnitas street tacos), chips and salsa, and the best mango margaritas I’ve ever had.
 You’ll frequently find a talented local musician on the patio out front.
 The patio has been expanded to allow for additional outdoor seating.

-The Donut Experiment on Pine Ave. is another great spot to get your sugar fix.
+The Donut Experiment on Pine Ave. is the perfect spot to get your sugar fix.
 Fresh donuts are constantly being churned out and made fresh to order.
 Just pick up an order form and select your preferred glaze and toppings, then watch your donuts being made in real time.

 For a slightly more upscale date night out, make your way to The Doctor’s Office.
 This tiny cocktail bar has a killer craft cocktail menu and you’ll be greeted with a “prescription” aka a taste test of a featured drink for the day upon being seated.
 While the food menu is small, it’s sophisticated and includes items like cheese & charcuterie and duck tacos.
 There’s typically a wait as only a certain number of people are permitted inside at a time, but the wait is worth it!
 Other personal favorites include Mar Vista in Longboat Key and the swanky Shore Longboat Key.